michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 #### Synchronous Versus Asynchronous Networks

-Datacenter networks and the internet use packet switching, not *circuits* (a fixed guaranteed amount of bandwith, the way a telephone network works).
+Datacenter networks and the internet use packet switching, not *circuits* (a fixed guaranteed amount of bandwidth, the way a telephone network works).
 The internet is optimized for *bursty* traffic.

 The internet shares network bandwidth *dynamically*.